-5. Take care of yourself.
+6. Take care of yourself.

 When someone gives you the silent treatment, it’s easy to get thrown off-balance.

 - Stop thinking it’s your responsibility to help an immature person mature.

 Remind yourself that you’re not a terrible person for being in a relationship with someone who gives you the silent treatment.

 It’s their issue, not yours.

-6. Consider therapy.
+7. Consider professional therapy.

+Silent treatment in a relationship is emotional abuse.
 Putting up with silent treatment can take its toll on you.

 You may become angry, depressed, and anxious because of how you’re being treated.